-If one of your support characters, gear, or ships is destroyed, place it in your discard pile.
+If one of your support characters or gear is destroyed, place it in your discard pile.

-Assign a character or ship.
-You may assign a ready character or ship (hero only, not villain) to the current mission.
-Pick up the character or ship and place it in a column below your side the mission.
-(It is then no longer ready, it becomes assigned instead.)
+Assign a character.
+You may assign a ready character to the current mission.
+Pick up the character and place him in a column below your side the mission.
+(He is then no longer ready, he becomes assigned instead.)